nhsconnect/FHIR-CDS/pages/solution/overview_concepts.md

 The Encounter Report Receiving System MAY:

-* Render the Encounter Report from the 'Composition' resource
+* Render the Encounter Report from the `Composition` resource
-* Render the Encounter Report from the 'List' resource
+* Render the Encounter Report from the `List` resource

 ## Directory Services ##